slackspace-io/slackwatch/README.md

 * **Notifications:** Notifies you via ntfy about updates and successful commits.
 * **Web UI:** Provides a dashboard for image status and manual upgrade triggers.

-### What is SlackWatch?

-SlackWatch is a Kubernetes tool designed to streamline the process of keeping your container images up-to-date.
-It's ideal if you:

-* Rely on version tags for image management (rather than `:latest`)
-* Want a customizable and automated solution for image updates
-* Prefer a GitOps-friendly workflow

-### Example of a new version of ghostfolio
+## Example of a new version of ghostfolio

 #### Web View showing the new version.